 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 If a woman has not gone through menopause, her ovaries produce eggs (ova) that travel through the fallopian tubes to the uterus.
-In the uterus, they are fertilized or expelled as part of menstruation (also called the menstrual cycle or periods).
+They help move the eggs to the uterus.

-The two main types of fallopian tube cancer are serous adenocarcinomas and endometrioid adenocarcinomas.
-These are the cancers that start in the lining of the fallopian tubes.
+The main type of primary fallopian tube cancer is high grade serous adenocarcinoma.
+These cancers start in the cells lining the fallopian tubes.

-- Age: Fallopian tube cancer can occur in women of any age.
-But it most often is found in white women between 50 and 60 years old who have had few or no children.
-The usual age is 60 to 66 years.
+- Age, race and number of children: Fallopian tube cancer can occur in women of any age, but it most often is found in women between 60 to 66 years old.

 - BRCA gene mutations, particularly BRCA1, which cause high risk of breast and ovarian cancer

-- One of the genes that cause HNPCC (hereditary nonpolyposis colorectal cancer), also called Lynch syndrome
+- One of the genes that cause hereditary nonpolyposis colorectal cancer (HPNCC), also called Lynch syndrome

 - Used birth control pills

 - Delivered and breast-fed children.
-The more children you have had, the lower your risk of Fallopian cancer.
+The more children you have had, the lower your risk of fallopian tube cancer.

 Learn more about fallopian tube cancer: